Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 The followng settings, and the quality assurance checklist, are for the Studer a80RC, s/n 5175

-Open-reel deck default settings
+Open-reel deck: default settings

 >1.
 VU panel: Channel 1 REPROD switch in the IN position
 >1.
 VU panel: Channel 2 REPROD switch in the IN position
 >1.
 VU panel: monitor section REPRO/INPUT switch in the REPRO poition.

-Open-reel deck settings to be alligned with the media
+Open-reel deck; settings alligned with the media

 >1.
 VU panel: Channel 1 UNCAL switch in the ON position (in) and aligned with the source
 >1.
 VU panel: Channel 2 UNCAL switch in the ON position (in) and aligned with the source